 Savings Account Rate History

-We’ve seen a consistent upward trend in raising interest rates on savings accounts over the past year, with average interest rates going up by 0.014% APY.
-That’s not anything to write home about, but what is exciting is that it shows banks are willing to play ball now and compete against each other for higher rates — all of which benefits us as consumers.
+We’ve seen a consistent upward trend in raising interest rates on savings accounts over the past year, with average interest rates consistently going up.
+They're not anything to write home about, but what is exciting is that it shows banks are willing to play ball now and compete against each other for higher rates — all of which benefits us as consumers.

 Besides the FOMC interest rate hikes, there’s another reason banks like to raise rates.
 When they raise rates, they attract new customers and, of course, that means more deposits.
 Banks use those deposits to fund the loans that they give out.
 They’re willing to pay deposit account customers a bit more on their money.
 That’s because the higher the bank’s deposits are, the more they can fund lending to other consumers and generate potentially greater returns in the form of interest payments.

-If these trends continue, we’ll see even higher rates in 2018.
+If these trends continue, we’ll see even higher rates throughout 2018.

 Why Online Savings Accounts Produce Better Yields